Some tips for those who want to travel to Colombia

 – Budget enough money, Colombia is not as cheap as Peru or Ecuador.

-Travelling solo I spent about COP 90,000 (US$45) per day on average (preparing some of my own breakfasts); travelling with my girlfriend I spent about COP 115,000 (US$57) per person per day on average (including two domestic flights, some souvenirs and good meals).
+Traveling solo I spent about COP 90,000 (US$45) per day on average (preparing some of my own breakfasts); traveling with my friend I spent about COP 115,000 (US$57) per person per day on average (including two domestic flights, some souvenirs and good meals).

 I / we used hotel rooms with private bathrooms in basic hotels to mid-range.

 – Long distance buses are about US$2.50 or more per hour; hotels in the big cities are even more expensive than in small towns (prices compare to Spain).